Backpacking Mexico City? If you’re intrigued by Mexico, you’re about to be lured in by the cool and best hostels in Mexico City.

 - Delicious free breakfast

-Location: Metro Hostal Boutique is around 2.8 km from Chapultepec Castle, 2.9 km from United States Embassy and 3.8 km from Museo de Arte Popular.
+Location: Metro Hostal Boutique is around 2.8 km from Chapultepec Castle, 2.9 km from the United States Embassy, and 3.8 km from Museo de Arte Popular.
 National Museum of Anthropology is 4 km from the accommodation, while Museo de Memoria y Tolerancia is 4.4 km away.
 The nearest airport is Benito Juarez International Airport, 12 km from Metro Hostal Boutique.

 Compare prices and read reviews at: Booking.com | Hostelworld

-Hostal Amigo Suites Downtown
+Hotel Amigo Suites Downtown

-Hostel Amigo Suites Downtown has a very bright interior so if you are into something lively and bright, you have to stay here.
+Hotel Amigo Suites Downtown has a very bright interior so if you are into something lively and bright, you have to stay here.

-Staff is friendly and very helpful in suggesting and explaining how to find local attractions.
+The staff is friendly and very helpful in suggesting and explaining how to find local attractions.

 Hostel Highlights: